-Sss/s a s u 5 d Depth of snow Table 18 E c State of concrete Table 22 H Day of hail, ice, etc. Table 23 S Day of snow or sleet Table 27 Code figure 001 002 996 997 998 999 cm 1 2 996 Less than 1/2 cm Snow cover, not continuous Measurement impossible or inaccurate Code figure 0 Slab dry 1 Slab moist 2 Slab wet 3 Slab icy / Slab covered by snow or slab not adequately described by code figures 0 to 3 0 No hail, ice, etc. (0000-2400 GMT) 1 Diamond dust 2 Snow grains 3 Snow pellets 4 Ice pellets or small hail (less than 5 mm diameter) 5 Hail (diameter 5-9 mm) Code figure No snow or sleet (0000-2400 GMT) Sleet Snow No snow or sleet (restricted period) Unobservable due to office being unmanned throughout the observing period Note: When sleet and snow are observed on the same day the entry is 5.
-Entries are to be made even when the fall yields no measurable amount in the rain-gauge.
-T Code figure 0 1 Day of thunder Table 24 No thunderstorm (0000-2400 GMT) Thunderstorm, with or without precipitation No thunderstorm (restricted period) Unobservable due to office being unmanned throughout the observing period F Day of fog Table 25 Code figure 0 Visibility 1000 m or more at 0900 GMT (previous day) 1 Visibility less than 1000 m at 0900 GMT Note: In Tables 23, 24, 26 and 27 code figure 9 is used to indicate those days when a phenomenon is known not to have occurred during a period of restricted weather watch of less than 0000-2400 GMT (but may or may not have occurred outside the period of restricted watch).
+Sss/s45 a d Depth of snow Table 18 E c State of concrete Table 22 H Day of hail, ice, etc. Table 23 S Day of snow or sleet Table 27 Code figure 001 002 996 997 998 999 cm 1 2 996 Less than 1/2 cm Snow cover, not continuous Measurement impossible or inaccurate Code figure 0 Slab dry 1 Slab moist 2 Slab wet 3 Slab icy / Slab covered by snow or slab not adequately described by code figures 0 to 3 Code figure 0 1 2 3 4 5 6 7 9 / No hail, ice, etc. (0000-2400 GMT) Diamond dust Snow grains Snow pillets Ice pellets or small hail (less than 5 mm diameter) Hail (diameter 5-9 mm) Hail (diameter 10-19 mm) Hail (diameter 20 mm or more) No hail, ice, etc. (restricted period) Unobservable due to office being urmanned throughout the observing period Code figure 0 1 5 9 / Note: No snow or sleet (0000-2400 GMT) Sleet Snow No snow or sleet (restricted period) Unobservable due to office being unmanned throughout the observing period T Code figure 0 1 9 / Day of thunder Table 24 No thunderstorm (0000-2400 GMT) Thunderstorm, with or without precipitation No thunderstorm (restricted period) Unobservable due to office being um- manned throughout the observing period F Day of fog Table 25 Code figure 0 Visibility 1000 m or more at 0900 GMT (previous day) 0 Visibility less than 1000 m at 0900 GMT 1 Visibility less than 1000 m at 0900 GMT G Code figure 0 1 Day of gale Table 26 No gale (0000-2400) GMT Day on which the wind speed has reached a 34 hort mean (Beautor force 8) for a period of at least 10 minutes No gale (restricted period) Note In Tables 23, 24, 26 and 27 code figure 9 is used to indicate those days when a phenomenon is known not to have occurred during a period of restricted wather watch of less than 0000-2400 GMT (but may or may not have occurred outside the period of restricted watch).

 Due to the increase in automation of the observing networks, the 'days of' reports have become more sparse.
 To meet the needs of the data users, derived 'days of' reports are now populated in MIDAS for gales, snow and hail using measurements obtained from the automatic weather sensors at the site.
-It selects any hourly automatic present weather reports of snow, sleet or hail and hourly/10 minute mean wind speeds > 33 knots and inputs the relevant code figure into the weather drnl ob table.
+It selects any hourly automatic present weather reports of snow, sleet or hail and hourly/10 minute mean wind speeds > 33 knots and inputs the relevant code figure into the weather\drnl\ob\table.
 The quality control flag 1001 is also set on the data to indicate that the observation is an estimate derived automatically (see section 5 for further details on quality control flags).
 The table below gives further details of the methodology.